schmidt-x/ahk_lib/RawHID/README.md

 		timeout := 1000 ; ms

-		; The length of an input buffer is always device.InputBufferSize (32 bytes if it's QMK device) response := device.Read(timeout, &err)
+		; The return type is an Array and its Length is always device.InputBufferSize (32 if it's QMK device) response := device.Read(timeout, &err)
 		if err {
 			MsgBox("Error at reading: " err)